The basics of building a blog website

 Choose a trustworthy and easy-to-use platform

 It’s not a surprise that WordPress might be the first option that comes into your mind since 37% (and counting) of the biggest websites are on this platform.
-On top of that, they were among the first that started by simply empowering people to start a digital journal and share their thoughts with the world.
+On top of that, they were among the first that focused on empowering people to create a digital journal and share their thoughts with the world.
 This means their focus was from day one to support blogs and online platforms to get traction.

-Besides his reputation, WordPress is a handy solution also in terms of ease of use.
-You will not waste valuable time to start handling because everything is well structured and aligned to your ordinary digital habits.
+Besides its reputation, WordPress is also a handy solution in terms of ease of use.
+Everything is well structured and aligned to your ordinary digital habits.
 You can easily learn to manage it so that you can focus on what matters most to you: writing meaningful stories.

 Choose a theme tailored to your particular needs

-Our growing portfolio has at least three themes focused on bloggers and publishers of all kinds: Patch, Hive, Silk, and Gema.
-All of them have a unique personality thanks to a creative concept that makes each of them truly remarkable.
-Depending on your objectives and personal preferences you can go with any of them.
-For example, you can choose Patch if you plan to develop a certain type of digital magazine, with Hive if you’re a true typography lover, or with Gema if you prefer a boost of attitude.
-Whatever you adopt you will enjoy the overall experience.
+Our growing portfolio has eleven themes focused on bloggers and publishers of all kinds.
+All of them have a unique personality thanks to a creative concept that makes them truly remarkable.
+Depending on your objectives and personal preferences, you can go with any of them.
+For example, you can choose Patch if you plan to develop a digital magazine, Hive if you’re a true typography lover, or Gema if you want to make a bold statement.
+Whatever you adopt, you will enjoy the overall experience.
 It’s a promise.

 Add images and stories that represent you

 What would be a website without eye-candy images and impactful content?
 Not much, we’d say.
 We highly encourage you to find the smartest solutions in terms of images and develop a constant writing exercise at the same time.
-Keep in mind that every picture or story is a mirror of you, and people will automatically draw an opinion starting with these two items.
+Remember that every picture or story is a mirror of you, and people will automatically draw an opinion starting with these two items.

-Therefore, make sure everything is aligned to your branding, no matter the profile.
-If you’re a food blogger then choose pics that keep people drooling; if you’re a narrative journalist then stick with long-form articles and don’t be afraid by the length of your stories; if you’re managing a magazine don’t forget to adapt everything to your one-of-a-kind voice.
+Therefore, make sure everything is aligned with your branding, no matter the profile.
+If you’re a food blogger, then choose pics that keep people drooling; if you’re a narrative journalist, then stick with long-form articles and don’t be scared by the length of your stories; if you’re managing a magazine, don’t forget to adapt everything to your one-of-a-kind voice.

 Build a community around your blog

-Nobody aims to talk by itself, right?
+Nobody wants to talk by themselves, right?
 Avoid that by investing in creating and consolidating a community that enjoys your stories.
 Create connections that last and keep an active dialogue with your audience.
-Not only you will get plenty of useful feedback about how to improve the entire experience you’re offering, but you will also get a bunch of ideas and potential topics to write about.
+Not only will you get plenty of useful feedback about how to improve the entire experience you’re offering, but you will also get a bunch of ideas and potential topics to write about.

 Nonetheless, people who stick with you and feel they belong to your community will act as ambassadors for your brand.
-In other words, they will promote your content, will spread the word about it, will be eager to subscribe to your newsletter, and be the first ones who find out which are the fresh stories from the oven.
+In other words, they will promote your content, will spread the word about it, will be eager to subscribe to your newsletter and be the first ones to read the fresh stories you publish.
 It might sound like abstract perks when, in fact, they’re more than concrete results that will increase your reputation.
 In the end, there are plenty of bloggers with strong personal branding who make a living out of their websites.

 Go even further

 Social sharing is so much more than a nice-to-have feature.
-In fact, it is a valuable gateway to increase your audience and reach your visibility.
-Imagine people who love your content letting others know about it and so on.
+In fact, it is a valuable gateway to increase your audience and visibility.
+Imagine people who love your content letting others know about it, and so on.
 It’s like a snowball that becomes bigger and bigger and grabs attention, something every blogger desires.

 Ever wonder how it feels to lose control of your website?
 Not cool, believe us.
-Security is important not only in terms of knowing that your work is safe but also as a proof of trust and reliability for that community we mentioned above.
-Keep in mind that everyone wants protection, and any website, no matter the nature of it, lacks professionalism if doesn’t treat it with priority.
+Security is essential not only in terms of knowing that your work is safe but also as a proof of trust and reliability for that community we mentioned above.
+Keep in mind that everyone wants to be protected, and any website, no matter its nature, lacks professionalism if it doesn’t treat it with priority.

-Mostly because you want to have a website that is fast, and offers a flawless experience for the users.
-Images are an important part of this puzzle and can have a huge impact on the entire flow.
+Mostly because you want to have a fast website and offer a flawless experience for the users.
+Images are an important part of this puzzle and can have a massive impact on the entire flow.
 Nobody wants an annoying journey filled with blockers.
 In fact, nobody will struggle to make it happen.
-People will drop by the blink of an eye, and start searching for different ways to fulfill their requests.
+People will drop by the blink of an eye and start searching for different ways to fulfill their requests.

-In fact, once you have a website SEO is something you can’t avoid.
-Google starts indexing your content, and if you don’t have knowledge about how to maximize its potential things can get blurry.
-You will not obtain the desired results.
-However, we are fully responsible and we build our themes taking into consideration consistent SEO practices.
-This way, you know for a fact that you start your digital journey with the right foot.
+In fact, once you have a website, SEO is something you can’t avoid.
+Google starts indexing your content, and if you don’t know how to maximize its potential, you will not obtain the desired results.
+The good thing is that we did half of the work when we built our themes by taking into consideration all the best SEO practices.
+This way, you know for a fact that you start your digital journey on the right foot.